Take a closer look at the neurological reactions responsible for our relaxation and stress responses...

-We often hear of the phrase ‘Fight or Flight’ in relation to our body and its neurological reaction to stress, yet we rarely hear of the phrase ‘Rest and Digest’, which is just as important and as necessary to us.
+We often hear of the phrase ‘fight or flight’ in relation to our body and its neurological reaction to stress, yet we rarely hear of the phrase ‘rest and digest’, which is just as important and as necessary to us.

 Stress is natural, it is a regular occurrence in our lives and we need to accept that.
 What we need to realize is that our body's reaction to stress is instant and unconscious.
 We don’t have to think about it.. it just switches straight into ‘fight or flight, with an anxious thought, when we are late for work etc. When in 'fight or flight' mode, the hormones produced actively block our ability to heal and rest!

-Rest is also natural but unfortunately it’s not as regular as one would like!
+Rest is also natural but unfortunately, it’s not as regular as one would like!
 What we need to understand here is that our ‘rest and digest’ response is slow and not always automatic.
 If we are in a chronic state of stress, our relax response can become desensitized, ignored and forgotten :) We can aid this response when we actively rest.
 Psychologically and physiologically we need to actively promote our neurological relaxation response.
-When we consciously relax, by taking deep breaths, meditating, chanting, practicing yoga etc, we are able to stimulate our bodies to relax.
-See some stress management tips here
+When we consciously relax, by taking deep breaths, meditating, chanting, practising yoga etc, we are able to stimulate our bodies to relax.
+See some stress management tips here.

 So what controls our relax and stress responses?

 Our nervous system is the main communicator in our body.
 It is responsible for stimulating most of our bodily functions.
-It transmits messages to our body via electrochemical impulses, with the brain being the command center.
+It transmits messages to our body via electrochemical impulses, with the brain being the command centre.
 Along with the Endocrine System (hormonal system) it is responsible for all communication in our body.
-You can think of the nervous system as sending someone an instant message via email, while the hormonal system is more like the postal service (takes quite a bit longer as hormonal messages travel via our blood)
+You can think of the nervous system as sending someone an instant message via email, while the hormonal system is more like the postal service (takes quite a bit longer as hormonal messages travel via our blood).

 Our nervous system is an intricate network of nerve tissue that extends from our brain, right out to every muscle and organ in our bodies.
-Our brain organizes the functions of our body into two systems.
+Our brain organises the functions of our body into two systems.
 We have the Somatic nervous system (all of our voluntary movement) and the autonomic nervous system (all involuntary functions of the body)

 Autonomic Nervous System